Meat pierogi featured image

 Step 2: Prep Filling

-1. Cook.
-Add the ground meat, break it down using a wooden spoon, and add the spices.
-Cook until the meat is browned.
+1. Cook the meat.
+Add the ground meat, break it up with a wooden spoon, and season with salt and pepper.
+Cook until fully browned and no longer pink.

 Cooked onions and ground pork